Senior Writer: Priya Naha

 When businesses require secure collaboration with numerous parties, the solution is to bring everyone together in real-time to share data.
 With blockchain, businesses have a collaborative framework to share reliable data.
 However, according to the survey, 42% of respondents claim automating routine monitoring tasks is the most crucial advantage of blockchain applications.

-Digital assistants like chatbots make it easy for ERP as SaaS systems to interact with multiple other systems.
+Digital assistants like chatbots make it easy for SaaS ERP systems to interact with multiple other systems.

 It increases productivity by guiding employee and customer support tasks, delivering faster analysis, providing instant responses, and making smart recommendations.